CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

      ![](images/CAF-lab2-18.png)

 1. Switch back to your browser and select Refresh.
-You should see the same information pages.
+You should see the same information page.

      ![](images/a67.png)